OussemaHdr/Road_sign_recognition/README.md

 * Python3.7, Jupyter, NumPy, SciPy, TensorFlow, Keras, Matplotlib, Pandas, OpenCV, Skimage, pillow
 * OS (RaspberryPi) : Raspbian
 ### 2. Hardware
-* RaspberryPi 3 B+, 8MP PiCamera, 2DC motors, L298n h-bridge
+* RaspberryPi 3 B+, 8MP PiCamera, 2DC motors, L298n h-bridge, 2 KY 033 optic sensors
+###### NB : We used optic sensors to keep the robot movement in a straight line, if you are planing to use 4 DC motors or others alternatives you won't need them